 2. Set up an appointment to meet with an International Studies Advisor to have your study plan reviewed and approved.
 The advisor will also sign your WCAS declaration of major form.

 3. After you meet with an advisor, take the signed top white copy of the WCAS declaration of major form to the Weinberg Office of Studies, 1922 Sheridan Road.

 Students must complete a disciplinary major offered in any department of Northwestern's schools.
 Students may declare the International Studies adjunct major before declaring a primary major, but the adjunct major does not by itself meet requirements for an undergraduate degree.

 Foreign Language Proficiency

-Students must satisfy the language proficiency requirement set by the College of Arts and Sciences, which is two years of study or equivalent proficiency.
+Students must achieve two-year foreign language proficiency.
+Students must also take at least 3 language instruction courses at the University level.
 Adjunct majors are strongly encouraged to continue language learning beyond this minimum requirement, and to establish genuine competency in the speaking, reading, and writing of at least one foreign language.
 Students may not exercise the P/N option in foreign language courses taken to meet the Weinberg College foreign language requirement.

-Adjunct major in International Studies: Four courses can be double counted for those students following the adjunct major in International Studies who are enrolled in the Weinberg College of Arts and Sciences.
+Adjunct major in International Studies: Two courses can be double counted for those students following the adjunct major in International Studies who are enrolled in the Weinberg College of Arts and Sciences.
 Students enrolled in other schools must check with their primary advisor and follow the double counting rules set up by their school.
-International studies courses can not be double counted with any minor.
+International Studies courses cannot be double counted with any minor.